 This provides satisfactorily high accuracy for the R-2R ladder architecture.
 It does not feature the more premium resistors used on the R01 board and N6ii combo but considering the price of RU6, I am not going to blame Cayin for anything.

-As for the advantage with R-2R, unlike delta-sigma dac chipsets, it does not require a digital noise filter nor a feedback loop design, so it is born to be very quiet in the background and at the same time being very unaltered in tone.
+As for the advantage of R-2R, unlike delta-sigma dac chipsets, it does not require a digital noise filter nor a feedback loop design, so it is born to be very quiet in the background and at the same time very unaltered in tone.

 NOS/OS DA mode

 The RU6 features a software-based DSP oversampling feature enabled by RU6’s processor, this is differentiated from N6ii’s R01 board which has hardware oversampling.
 Users can turn the over-sampling function on and off instantly without a hitch.